 Within a week, it all came crashing down when I regurgitated my morning cup of (decaf) coffee.

 Within two weeks, I had acne.
 Within a month, the smell of my husband’s deodorant nauseated me so much that I made him switch brands.
-And by the time the first trimester was over, I was convinced that I had a made a colossal mistake.
+And by the time the first trimester was over, I was convinced I had made a colossal mistake.
 Turns out, I hated being pregnant.
 Every single second of it felt like physical and emotional torture.

 I felt an immense amount of guilt when my son arrived six weeks before his due date.